 "We got guys running with our twos that weren't even going to play football, but we found them in science class after a tryout," Kiffin said.

 A touted recruiting class of 23 arrives in the fall, and many of those freshmen are going to immediately be in the mix for playing time.
-Toss in the expected return of the injured players, and the reinforcements will number 35.
+Toss in the expected return of the injured players, and the reinforcements will total 35.

 But will they win?
-It may be nice that the hyperventilating from critics is trending down, but the bottom line is there is a bottom line, of which Kiffin is well aware: Winning.
+It may be nice that the hyperventilating from critics is trending down, but the bottom line is there is a bottom line, of which Kiffin is well aware: winning.